 “We don’t like the sector”, “We worry about vaping” or some other variation of a polite way to say, “We don’t like your criminal record.”
-Call me naive, I just believed it was best to be up front about my past, because I couldn’t handle the disappointment of a deal falling through at a later date when it was mentioned.
+Call me naive, I just believed it was best to be upfront about my past because I couldn’t handle the disappointment of a deal falling through at a later date when it was mentioned.
 Some were less polite, namely Seedrs – they straight up wouldn’t raise for us because of me.
 This was after every other step had been met.
-Good numbers, good team (well all except me) and a good plan going forward.
+Good numbers, a good team (well all except me) and a good plan going forward.

 It takes a toll…

 This kind of knock-back and the others take a toll.
-You have to ask yourself where you are going to get to, if your competition are getting growth capital and you can’t.
+You have to ask yourself where you are going to get to if your competition is getting growth capital and you can’t.
 The reality in any battle is that 99% of the time, the army with the best resources wins.
 I am positive in outlook, but it would only be a matter of time when a number of forces converge to erode your business.
-From online retail, to alternative products, competitors on your doorstep and price wars.
+From online retail to alternative products, competitors on your doorstep and price wars.
 If I couldn’t grow, it was time to find a buyer.

 The process wouldn’t be quick, it wouldn’t be cheap and with a company of our number of working parts, it probably wouldn’t be that simple either.
 Save the boring tome, we found a buyer that seemed a good fit and in July 2019 I got an offer emailed through just as I was boarding a flight to Ibiza.
 I got to my seat, stashed my case overhead, got all the usual necessities out, strapped myself in and clicked open on my emails.